 Chief of Staff

 As the chief of staff at UCSF’s Global Health Sciences, Amy leads strategy and operations for the ARI and the Institute of Global Health Delivery and Diplomacy.
-Lockwood, who has a background across the business, non-profit and academic sectors, previously served as deputy director for Stanford University's Center for Innovation in Global Health and as executive director of Project Healthy Children, working with governments and local industries in resource-poor countries to combat micronutrient malnutrition.
+Lockwood, who has a background covering the business, non-profit, and academic sectors, previously served as deputy director for Stanford University's Center for Innovation in Global Health and as executive director of Project Healthy Children, working with governments and local industries in resource-poor countries to combat micronutrient malnutrition.
 She has worked with the Clinton Foundation as director of the Global Pediatric HIV/AIDS Program and deputy country director for India.
 She has experience in strategic planning, management, evaluation and development of global health programs throughout Africa, Asia and Latin America.
+A graduate of the Stanford Graduate School of Business, she is currently pursuing her doctoral degree in Global Health at UCSF.

 Finance & Administration Director